DavidAnson/markdownlint/doc/Rules.md

 ---
 ```

-Note: by default, this rule is configured to just require that all horizontal
-rules in the document are the same and will trigger if any of the horizontal
-rules are different than the first one encountered in the document.
-If you
-want to configure the rule to match a specific style, the parameter given to
-the 'style' option is a string containing the exact horizontal rule text that
-is allowed.
+The configured style can ensure all horizontal rules use a specific string or it
+can ensure all horizontal rules match the first horizontal rule (`consistent`).

 Rationale: Consistent formatting makes it easier to understand a document.